mullerivan/NavTechClusterDeploy/README.md

 https://github.com/mullerivan/NavTechClusterDeploy/blob/master/playbooks/roles/in_server/tasks/install.yml

-To test it clone the  repository and then
+To test it, clone the  repository and then
 run:
-`vagran up --provision `
+`vagrant up --provision `
-that will wake up 2 virtual machines and provisioning them with Ansible
+tis will wake up 2 virtual machines and provisioning them with Ansible

 TODO: outgoing server playbook